bentonow/bento-wordpress-sdk/README.md

 ## Requirements

 - Bento account and your API keys
-- WordPress or WooCommerce site (latest versions recommended)
+- Latest version of WordPress
+- Any of the plugins listed below

 ## Installation